Men’s sunglasses: Which are best for your face shape?

 The oblong face is about twice as long as it is wide.
-Think Ben Affleck, Bruce Dern, Clint Eastwood.
+Think Ben Affleck, Bruce Dern and Clint Eastwood.

-The best sunglasses for this facial type are ones that divide and balance that long, narrow plane.
+The best sunglasses for this face shape are ones that divide and balance that long, narrow plane.

-As with the classic oval, oblongs can get away with oversize sunglasses.
-But there are a few styles you might want to pass up.
-Avoid anything that makes your face look longer than it is: extremely narrow or small round lens, teardrop frames that draw the eye downward.
+As with the classic oval, oblongs can get away with oversized sunglasses.
+But there are a few styles you might want to pass on: Avoid anything that makes your face look longer than it is, including extremely narrow or small round lenses and teardrop frames that draw the eye downward.

 Because overly wide frames exaggerate the narrowness of your face, look for sunglasses that extend no more than a couple millimeters beyond your hairline.